nunit/docs/docs/articles/nunit/release-notes/Nunit4.0-MigrationGuide.md

 ## Using NUnit Extension libraries

-If your code doesn't call `nunit` asserts directly but uses a local `NUnitExtension` library or a 3rd party one like [Shoudly](https://github.com/shouldly/shouldly) then that dependency needs to be upgraded _before_ you can upgrade your own code.
+If your code doesn't call `nunit` asserts directly but uses a local `NUnitExtension` library or a 3rd party one then that dependency needs to be upgraded _before_ you can upgrade your own code.

 If the library is not NUnit 4.0 compliant, you will get error messages like: